-- Development of an effective understanding of the principles and methods that underpin the development of a GIS solution from a spatial analysis and/or technological perspective
+- Systematically evaluate the principles and methods that underpin the development of a GIS solution

-- Ability to evaluate the benefits and challenges presented by the implementation of modern GIS
+- Analyse and evaluate the benefits and challenges presented by the implementation of GIS

-- Ability to appraise the technical issues in the development of GIS applications
+- Appraise the technical issues in the development of GIS applications

-- Competency in planning, design, implementation and evaluation of appropriate methods for GIS applications
+- Plan, design, implement and evaluate appropriate methodologies for GIS applications

-Year 1: The PgC stage comprises three units and is common for all UNIGIS UK students irrespective of their chosen pathway:
+Year 1: The PgC stage comprises three units and is common for all UNIGIS UK students:

-Year 2: The PgD stage includes a core research methods ‘Methods in GIS’ unit and two optional unit choices.
+Year 2: The PgD stage includes a core research methods ‘Research methods in the Spatial Sciences’ unit and two optional unit choices.